japila-books/apache-spark-internals/docs/rdd/ShuffledRDD.md

   mapSideCombine: Boolean): ShuffledRDD[K, V, C]
 ----

-setMapSideCombine is used for xref:rdd:PairRDDFunctions.adoc#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation (which defaults to the flag enabled).
+setMapSideCombine is used for rdd:PairRDDFunctions.md#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation (which defaults to the flag enabled).

 == [[compute]] Computing Partition